 At SU, we want every student to have the chance to participate in the life changing experience of studying abroad.
 Please do not be discouraged from studying abroad due to program costs.

 If a student studies abroad with an Affiliated or other program the student pays these costs directly to the program.
-These cost vary greatly from program to program.
-Stetson finanical aid does not apply to students studying with an Affilated or other program.
+These costs vary greatly from program to program.
+Stetson financial aid does not apply to students studying with an Affilated or other program.

 All students studying abroad on either an Exchange or Affilate program are REQUIRED to meet with a representative from Financial Planning as part of the application process.
 Failure to do so could result in the offer of admimission being rescinded.

 Funding a study abroad experience is not just a matter of finding a scholarship or a loan to cover the extra expenses.
 Students need to consider not only their academic needs; but the expense outside of the listed program cost.
 There can be hidden cost that many people do not think about.
 Students should consider the following points: